 As of 5/1/19 Curaleaf MA has two medical-only dispensaries in operation.
-However we are in the process of getting approved for three adult-use retail locations and hope to have these open early Summer 2019.
+However we are in the process of getting approved for three adult-use retail locations and hope to have these open late Fall 2019.

 Oxford will be co-located, Provincetown and Ware will be adult-use only, and Hanover will remain as medical only.